isabella232/sc_AlternateAppIcons/2/2 - Script.markdown

 ```
 **Jessy**

-Thanksgiving in the US falls on the fourth Thursday in November…
+Thanksgiving in the US falls on the fourth Thursday in November.

 ```swift
       if